eembc/energyrunner/README.md

 # Introduction

-This is the repository for the ULPMark-ML benchmark framework.
-It includes the benchmark runner for ULPMark&trade;-ML and tinyMLperf, as well as links to training materials, test datsets, the test harness source code, and the Keras neural-nets with citations (trained and ported to mbed+TFLiteMicro).
+This is the repository for the ULPMark&trade;-ML benchmark framework which is used by [tinyMLPerf](https://github.com/mlcommons/tiny/).
+This repository contains the benchmark runner, links to training materials, test datsets, the test harness source code, and the Keras neural-nets with citations (as well as copies of the V0.1 tinyMLPerf trained and ported to mbed+TFLiteMicro models).
 It is used to collect performance, accuracy, and energy metrics from a device that complies with the firmware from both projects.
 EEMBC's firmware can be found [here](https://github.com/eembc/testharness-ulpmark-ml), and tinyMLPerf's reference submissions are [here](https://github.com/mlcommons/tiny/).

 ## Links